bd2kccd/ccd-annotations-cytoscape/README.md

 #### Search

 Searching for annotations is done in the *Search* tab of the CCD Annotations panel.
 Users can search via annotation name and description, then choose to further filter the results list by value.
-Clicking on a search result will select the annotated graph components.
+Clicking on a search result will highlight and select the associated graph components.

 Additionally, the search scope can be narrowed from all of the nodes and edges of a graph to a sub-graph of selected components.
+Simply choose the *Selected* option and select the desired components.

 #### Union and Intersection

-When searching for annotations on a subset of nodes and/or edges, users can choose whether they want the search results to return the *union* (default) of annotations across the set of select components or the *intersection*.
+When searching for annotations over a subset of nodes and/or edges, users can choose whether they want the search results to return the *union* (default) of annotations across the set of selected components or the *intersection*.

 #### Relayouting

 Newly created annotations are placed relative to the components which they are annotating.
-When a network component is moved, associated annotations are re-layouted to maintain a relative position to the component.
+When a network component is moved, associated annotations are re-layouted to maintain a position relative to the component.
 This is called *Automatic Annotation Relayouting*.
-This can be enabled or disabled via the *Layout* menu item.
-When disabled, users can still choose to have their annotations relayouted by clicking *Layout -> Relayout CCD Annotations*.
+This can be enabled or disabled by clicking the *Automatic CCD Annotation Relayout* button in the *Layout* menu.
+When disabled, users can still have their annotations relayouted by clicking *Layout -> Relayout CCD Annotations*.

 #### Import and Export

 The CCD Annotations app supports importing and exporting of annotations using Cytoscape's built-in Cytoscape JSON (cyjs) file format.
 When a user exports a network using this file format, annotations will be included.
 Another user can then import this network from the cyjs file and view the CCD annotations.
-Users without this app can still view CCD annotations, but will lose out on the relative layouting and other features provided by the app.
+Users without the app can still view CCD annotations, but they will not have access to relative layouting and other features provided by the app.

 For more information regarding our additions to the cyjs file format, see the [Cyjs File Format](#cyjs-file-format) section of our [Technical Details](#technical-details).